ondrejbiza/racetrack/README.md

 ```

 Even though the third track is bigger, it is much more likely that the agent will reach the finish by taking random actions.
-The trained agent usually reaches the finish line but the learned policy is not perfect, as you can see in the second picture.
+The trained agent usually wins but the learned policy is not perfect, as you can see in the second picture.

 ![track_3_strict_episode_1](images/track_3_strict_episode_1.svg)
 ![track_3_strict_episode_23](images/track_3_strict_episode_23.svg)